Eduardo-Cordeiro/Economics_UrbanBeauty/README.md

 ## Step 5 - Correlation Analysis

-At the end of the data Visualisation link there's a correlations analysis where it's possible to identify that some variables have a relevant correlation, (mention the model and it's implications and the relationship between the variables.)
+At the end of the data visualization link, there is a correlation analysis revealing that certain variables exhibit notable correlations.
+In the top right corner of the matrix, we observe a correlation of 0.59 between the Historical Geometrical Center Index and the Price/m² of neighborhoods, suggesting that the index may explain variations in housing prices across the city.
+Similarly, a correlation of 0.6 is evident between the Recreational Geometrical Center Index and housing prices.
+Although correlations with population center indices are significant, they are comparatively lower than those with geometrical indices.

-Here's the corrected version of your text with grammar and clarity improvements:
+Furthermore, an inverse relationship appears between the School Dropout rate and the Historical Geometrical Center Index, evidenced by a correlation of -0.33.

 ## Objectives ##

-- Obtain the Geometrical and Population Centers of Neighborhoods and Macrozones :ballot_box_with_check:
+- Obtain the geometrical and population centers of neighborhoods and macrozones :ballot_box_with_check:
 - List historic places and parks with information about their location, area, quality, and distance in relation to the main body of water in Porto Alegre (Lake Guaíba) :ballot_box_with_check:
-- Calculate the Recreational and Historical Indices for each subdivision of the city :ballot_box_with_check:
+- Calculate the recreational and historical indices for each subdivision of the city :ballot_box_with_check:
 - Obtain socioeconomic data about wages and education levels in Porto Alegre :ballot_box_with_check:
-- Web scrape the average rent prices for housing in each subdivision of Porto Alegre :ballot_box_with_check:
+- Web scrape the average prices for housing in each subdivision of Porto Alegre :ballot_box_with_check:
 - Correlate the indices with the socioeconomic data to verify the relationships among variables :ballot_box_with_check:
 - Present the data on Streamlit :ballot_box_with_check: